NetDocuments-Archive/ad-join-cookbook/README.md

 - Domain is cAsE SenSITive
 - If the domain join fails, the domain password may be logged on the chef server in plain text.
 Take caution to roll your logs if that happens.

+**The ad-join cookbook is as unopinionated as possible.
+It will not configure sudoers file or sssd.conf file.
+Use the sudoers or sssd cookbook in your wrapper cookbook to manage those services.**

 See troubleshooting section at bottom for additional information

 ## Attributes